Rolel/DSBClone/README.md

 Public releases:

-* 2021-08-29: Improvements on latency by filtering spam sent by games to the player.
+* 2021-08-29: Fix a bug on fadeout.
+Improvements on latency by filtering spam sent by games to the player.